 Fractional Ownership is becoming very popular in Utah and real estate.
 It can be described as shared ownership or partnership within a group for a property to be intended for vacation or resort-style homeownership.
 This way of owning allows for each buyer to have rights of use for a certain dedicated time and an equal share of value.
+The IRS has specific tax implications for fractional ownership arrangements.
 Generally, the group has a management and maintenance company that is hands-on with all matters, leaving all the co-owners relaxing at their second home.

 The greatest factor of fractional ownership is the ease to enjoy a vacation home without the financial hardship of privately taking it on yourself, but unlike a timeshare, you have an asset.